 2.a.1.
 The biological evolution

-Various aspects hinder the understanding of theories on biological evolution because the immediate or intuitive perception of certain relationships or concepts is very low when moving in fields that do not belong to our everyday world.
+Various aspects hinder the understanding of theories on biological evolution because of the immediate or intuitive perception of certain relationships or concepts is low when moving in fields that do not belong to our everyday world.

 For the majority of us, when in biological evolution terms they speak of 325 billion cells; it makes no difference to us if they say 830 billion cells; and, not to mention, if they talk to us about molecules or the number of letters of DNA.

-Actually, continuing with the previous analogy, a considerable imagination is needed to believe that with random changes in the points of each card’s pattern that, eventually, one could end up playing with a card from an English deck, and much less with all of the cards from an English deck simultaneously.
+A considerable imagination is needed to believe that with random changes in the points of each card’s pattern, eventually, one could end up playing with a card from an English deck, and much less with all of its cards simultaneously.

-However, due to the economic theory, we know that the market reaches an equilibrium when supply and demand are equal, the former in our case will be created according to the cost of production among which we frequently find the cost of materials, the cost of labor, the cost of research and development...
+However, due to the economic theory, we know that the market reaches an equilibrium when supply and demand are equal, the former in our case will be created according to the cost of production among which we frequently find the cost of materials, the cost of labor, and the cost of research and development.

 In this example, there is an additional fact, in which the creation of software or computer programs is necessarily parallel to the development of hardware or computer equipment.
-It would be useless having the Windows 2000 program if we have a personal computer with a chip type 386 AT, at 16 KHz and only 640 Kb of memory; in fact, this program would not have been able to exist if there were not any faster computers.
+It would be useless having the Windows 2000 program if we have a personal computer with a chip type 386 AT, at 16 KHz, and only 640 Kb of memory; in fact, this program would not have been able to exist if there were not any faster computers.

 A different example would be languages that evolve and perfect themselves, but the laws of supply and demand of the market are not part of the system.
 Nonetheless, the study of the general intrinsic objectives of any language continues to surprise us because it seems quite a bit as biological evolution of man like those previously mentioned.

 We have already mentioned the improvement and perfection, but a language also accepts changes that are more or less rapid but are always within a structure of increasingly strict grammar rules that guarantee its continuation.
-Normally, the linguistic system will try to maintain the coherence of the meaning to hold desirable communication, and of course, it will increase the number of words and concepts associated with them insofar as it is possible; that is, of the subjects’ linguistic capacity.
+Usually, the linguistic system will try to maintain the coherence of the meaning to hold desirable communication, and of course, it will increase the number of words and concepts associated with them insofar as it is possible; that is, of the subjects’ linguistic capacity.